Start your own business in UAE from AED 5,750

 Budget v/s Value

-Company formation in Dubai does not always require a minimum share capital, and is based on the size and structure of the organisation.
+Company setup in Dubai does not always require a minimum share capital, and is based on the size and structure of the organisation.
 Office rental charges too vary greatly, with choices ranging from virtual spaces and hot desks on 1-year contracts, to workshops, warehouses and large offices on long-term leases of up to 25 years.

-The total cost of business set up in Dubai can be broadly divided into four components: documentation and attestations, licensing and share capital requirements, visa processing, and workspace.
+The total cost of business setup in Dubai can be broadly divided into four components: documentation and attestations, licensing and share capital requirements, visa processing, and workspace.

 Many options are extremely affordable.
 For solo entrepreneurs and start-ups, Dubai Economy’s Instant Licence starts at approximately AED 9,000 (US$ 2,450) and is typically issued on the same day.
 Likewise, some of Dubai’s free zones offer extremely affordable business set up packages.
 For instance, International Free Zone Authority (IFZA) in Dubai offers the IFZA Dubai Trading Licence which starts at AED 12,500 (US$ 3,400) and is issued within 5 working days.